This Tampon-Like Device Stops Your Urinary Incontinence

 However, although the supports offer advantages, they’re not perfect.
 In a few cases, they are not a good option, including for women who:

-Women need to have realistic expectations, Dr. Unger says.
+Women need to have realistic expectations, Dr. Ferrando says.
 “There are some patients whose stress incontinence is so bad that the bladder supports are minimally successful,” she says.

 Dr. Vasavada says there also is a cost factor.
 “These supports must be changed regularly,” he says.
 “Some of my patients find that using the supports every day becomes very costly.”